Prof. Dr. Thomas Korn

 Since 2015, he works as a postdoctoral scientist in the Department of Experimental Neuroimmunology, where his research currently focuses on understanding the regulation of peripheral γδ T cells during homeostatic and inflammatory conditions.
 He is also interested in CNS-resident memory T cells and their contribution to CNS autoimmunity.

-Christopher Sie studied Molecular Medicine at the University Medical Center Göttingen during which time he specialized in immunology by working on diabetic T cell metabolism with Holger Reichardt at the Institute for Molecular Immunology, on Melanoma immunosuppression with David Schrama at the University Hospital Würzburg, and on T cell migration in preclinical EAE with Alexander Flügel at the Institute for Multiple Sclerosis Research.
+Christopher Sie studied Molecular Medicine at the University Medical Center Göttingen where he specialized in immunology by working on diabetic T cell metabolism with Holger Reichardt at the Institute for Molecular Immunology, on Melanoma immunosuppression with David Schrama at the University Hospital Würzburg, and on T cell migration in preclinical EAE with Alexander Flügel at the Institute for Multiple Sclerosis Research.

 He received his Master’s degree in 2011 and joined our lab in 2012.
-His doctoral work was supported by a Boehringer Ingelheim Fonds PhD fellowship from 2013 to 2015.
-Current research interests include migration and development of Dendritic cells in CNS autoimmunity, in collaboration with the Krug Lab at LMU.
+His doctoral work was supported by a Boehringer Ingelheim Fonds PhD fellowship.
+For his thesis, he analyzed the role of alpha4 integrin in DC migration.
+He is currently investigating cytokine regulation in encephalitogenic T cells.

 - Dr. Veit Rothhammer